Shigeru Ishiba: Early life

 Ishiba was born on 4 February 1957, in Chiyoda, Tokyo, while his registered domicile was his father's hometown in the Yazu District of Tottori Prefecture.
 His father, Jirō Ishiba, was a government official then serving as Vice Minister of Construction.
-His mother was a teacher and a granddaughter of the Christian minister Kanamori Michitomo.
+His mother was a teacher and a granddaughter of the Christian minister Michitomo Kanamori.
 Jirō Ishiba was elected Governor of Tottori Prefecture in 1958, so the family moved to Tottori; Ishiba has no memory of living in Tokyo.
 Jirō Ishiba would serve as governor until 1974, and was later elected to the House of Councillors and served as Minister for Home Affairs in the Zenkō Suzuki Cabinet.

 Shigeru Ishiba grew up and attended school in Tottori Prefecture.
 After graduating from Tottori University Junior High School, he moved away to attend Keio Senior High School, going on to study law at Keio University in Tokyo.
 After graduating in 1979, he began working at the Mitsui Bank.
+During his years at Mitsui Bank, Ishiba gained experience in finance before leaving the private sector following the death of his father.
+Encouraged by former prime minister Kakuei Tanaka, he entered politics and successfully contested the 1986 general election at the age of 29.
 His father died in 1981.
 Former prime minister Kakuei Tanaka, who was a friend of his father, served as chairman of the funeral committee.
 Tanaka encouraged Ishiba to become a politician to carry on his father's legacy.